Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Buttons.md

 built-in Flat renderer produced readable palette-based backgrounds, check marks and keyboard-focus highlighting in the same replay.

-MainButtonContrastAdapter enrolls ordinary Standard Button and CheckBox controls in the main window's initial control tree.
+ButtonContrastAdapter enrolls ordinary Standard Button and CheckBox controls in explicitly adapted windows' initial control trees.
 During high contrast it uses Flat;
 afterward it restores Standard.
 Both runtime builds use this accessibility fallback.
 There is no dark-mode opt-in requirement for high contrast.

-Other forms, radio buttons and controls initially using custom flat styles are excluded.
+Radio buttons, uninspected forms and controls initially using custom flat styles are excluded.
 The adapter does not assign colors, change check states, invoke actions, replace click handlers or set control bounds.
 It uses the framework's existing renderers.
 Attachments are idempotent, callbacks are coalesced on the UI thread, recreated handles are handled, and pending callbacks tolerate disposal.
 A caller's